-This development of and single detached dwelling would be consistent with the character of the area which includes residential uses and uses accessory thereto.
-Therefore, the proposed variance would represents an appropriate use of the land.
+This development of and single detached dwelling and associated future accessory structure(s) would be consistent with the character of the area which includes residential uses and uses accessory thereto.
+Therefore the proposed variance would represents an appropriate use of the land.